Burkina Faso

 Knowledge, Support, and Action Centres

-It organises awareness-raising campaigns on corruption, monitors the application of existing legislation in this regard, receives and investigates complaints from citizens who are victims of acts of corruption, and ensures the adoption by the State of any measures aimed at combating this phenomenon.
-Each year, the NGO presents a report on corruption in the country.
-Since 2003, it has also organised a national campaign called the “National Day for the Rejection of Corruption (JNRC)”.
-This day aims to raise public awareness of the scourge of corruption.
+It organizes awareness-raising campaigns on corruption, monitors the application of existing legislation in this regard, receives and investigates complaints from citizens who are victims of acts of corruption, and ensures the adoption by the State of any measures aimed at combating this phenomenon.

-The primary mission of the Burkinabe Network of Young Leaders for Integrity (RBJLI) is to promote integrity among young people and to fight against corruption.
+The main mission of the Burkinabe Network of Young Leaders for Integrity (RBJLI) is to promote integrity among young people and to fight against corruption.
 The RBJLI works mainly to raise awareness and denounce corruption.

 Balai Citoyen is a civil society movement whose objectives are to “ensure the responsible and conscious involvement of the people in the management of public affairs, the accountability of those in power to the people and the principle of democratic alternation”.
 The movement’s preferred means of action are mobilisations.